tcamise-gpsw/trivial_docker_example/plant_uml/README.md

 where $UML is the UML definition to convert, for example: `dockerized_plant_uml.sh test.puml`

-The output will be placed in the `shared_volume` directory.
+The output will be available in `test.png` at the level of this directory.

 ## TODO